arangodb/docs/3.12/aql/execution-and-performance-optimizer.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-*Note that the list of nodes might slightly change in future versions of ArangoDB if new execution node types get added or the optimizer create somewhat more optimized plans).*
+Note that the list of nodes might slightly change in future versions of ArangoDB if new execution node types get added or the optimizer create somewhat more optimized plans.

 When a plan is executed, the query execution engine starts with the node at the bottom of the list (i.e. the `ReturnNode`).